FRI-UNIZA/jumpeno/README.md

 The project is divided into client, server and shared part.

+## APIDoc (Swagger)
+<b>Swagger</b> tool is used for documentation, allowing you to test endpoints, including those requiring authorization.
+In the development environment, the API documentation is accessible at `/swagger`.

 ## Installation
 Before you start, please make sure you have installed:
 - .NET 8.0